K-12 Educational Leadership: Doctor of Education (Ed.D.)

 - Competitive scores on the Graduate Record Examination; must be less than five years old (verbal, quantitative, and writing sections)

 - Exhibit proficient writing skills on a formal writing assessment

 - Three letters of references, one must be from a direct supervisor

 - Successful interview

 The Hybrid Ed.D.
-Program in K-12 Leadership is designed to prepare advanced professional practitioners.
-Individuals who desire additional career opportunities in policy or higher education should consider the Ph.D. in K-12 Leadership program.
+Program with emphasis in K-12 Leadership is designed to prepare advanced professional practitioners.
+Individuals who desire additional career opportunities in policy or higher education should consider the Ph.D. with emphasis in K-12 Leadership program.
 Graduates of the program should plan to lead schools or districts.